FAQ

 a sworn letter of the same family member or friend with his copy of ID.

-Please find below an English model for the sworn letter (example if it is father’s home): “SWORN DECLARATION FOR CERTIFICATE OF RESIDENCE Name: of the family member to be filled Address: of the family member to be filled I, first name last name of family member to be filled, hereby declare that my daughter/son/family link, first name LAST NAME of you to be filled was living at home these last three months, therefore I produce for her/him a proof of residence with my name to assist her/his application.
-I hereby declare that the above is the full truth,
+I, first name last name of family member to be filled, hereby declare that my daughter/son/family link, first name LAST NAME of you to be filled was living at home these last three months, therefore I produce for her/him a proof of residence with my name to assist her/his application.

 Date to be hand written Signature of the Family member to be hand written Date, Name & signature first name last name of the Family member to be filled in capitals”